oncoray/mirp/README.md

 # Medical Image Radiomics Processor

-The Medical Image Radiomics Processor (MIRP) is an IBSI-compliant python package for medical image analysis.
+Medical Image Radiomics Processor (MIRP) is an IBSI-compliant python package for medical image analysis.
 MIRP focuses on radiomics applications and supports computation of features for conventional radiomics and image processing for deep-learning applications.